It's time to challenge preconceived notions and assumptions of electrical infrastructure operations & management.

 Extending the life of these assets by purely retrofitting thermal condition monitoring to existing equipment and making sure that specification for new equipment follows suit, ensures that data is captured and can be included within an O&M program; no sensors=no data.
 But this simple installation can provide unprecedented visibility of assets in most need of intervention/mitigation and improves the risk management and resilience of the electrical infrastructure that powers pumping and treatment plants.

 Looking to industry peers, adoption isn't complicated.
 One Exertherm customer took the prudent approach –Led by engineering, their team looked at the greatest likelihood of electrical asset failure and where they thought risk would occur.
 Presenting this outline with the accompanying consequences, the team got quick approval for a proof of concept they managed in-house.
 Now they are using the same approach to discern where to invest next to optimize the use of existing electrical assets.
 It’s easily broken down.

 8 Step Electrical Infrastructure O & M model:

 Exertherm systems provide the ability for condition data to be integrated (using industry-standard comms protocol – Modbus) to front-end instrumentation & control software within a facility's network.
-In instances where aged equipment does not have comms capability, Exertherm’s standard option is an advantage; the HMI and LED displays allows for quick visual indication on the asset condition & alarm status.
-Having a fast easy visual update on condition, together with local & remote alarm notification delivered operations gains immediately to the Customer.
+In instances where aged equipment does not have comms capability, Exertherm’s standard option is an advantage; the HMI and LED displays allow for quick visual indication of the asset condition & alarm status.
+Having a fast, easy visual update on condition and local & remote alarm notifications delivered operations gains immediately to the Customer.